matthiasbeyer/cargo-changelog/README.md

 optional metadata fields to your changelog entries.
 You can also specify a template file that gets used when rendering your changelogs to your final `CHANGELOG.md` file.

+### Suffix

+If you wish to add something to the CHANGELOG that gets appended to the end of the file, you can create a `suffix.md` in your changelog directory (per default `.changelogs`).

+This is also where the `cargo changelog init` moves your existing CHANGELOG.md if you had one while running the command.

 ## Current state